THANKS FOR LISTENING AND USING THE NEW WRNR APP TELL A FRIEND!

 A post shared by Rough Trade (@roughtrade)

-Watch The Breeders Play Pixies' Gigantic With Dave Grohl At VetsAid
+Watch The Breeders Play Pixies

 Joe Walsh put together an all-star lineup of Ohio musicians over the weekend for a big ol' jam at the Nationwide Arena in Columbus.
 The show - a benefit for VetsAid, the veterans’ charity he founded in 2017 - featured Walsh’s James Gang (playing their first full set in 16 years), Nine Inch Nails, the Black Keys, and the Breeders.
 Oh yeah - Dave Grohl, a native of Warren, Ohio, was on hand to sit in with some of the performances.